karisigurd4/DocumentLab/Documentation/Workinprogress.md

 ![Invoice](https://i.imgur.com/ahAN27D.png)

 Again, there is nothing unique or provides any additional help for DocumentLab contained within the fake invoice created for the purpose of this evaluation presentation.
 The choice of input document is arbitrary and should yield the same result given that the input is of comparable quality.

+## Final thoughts

+I don't know if I'll obsess over this project again in such a way that I have previously.
+For now I'd like to sit down one day and continue cleaning up the github repository, the interface to the DocumentLab library and providing it in a package that is easy to integrate with.

+For now, you can check out the [github repository](https://github.com/karisigurd4/DocumentLab) and hopefully the provided documentation is comprehensive engough to get you started,
+* Query language is designed for flexibility, capture all invoices in a single script containing many pattern definitions, see [query langugage documentation](https://github.com/karisigurd4/DocumentLab/blob/master/Documentation/QueryLanguage.md)
+* DocumentLab is extensively configurable on all levels, see [configuration documentation](https://github.com/karisigurd4/DocumentLab/blob/master/Documentation/QueryLanguage.md)
+  * Optimize performance according to your system requirements
+  * Configure the text analyzer to match your unique data